JWST NIRCam simulations and observations of AGN ionization cones in cosmic noon galaxies: Results: NIRCam Observations

-We classify objects as having compact [\ion{O}{3}] morphology if their [\ion{O}{3}] emission visually appears to be concentrated around a central nucleus or if the [\ion{O}{3}] appears to be a point source ($7/27$ are compact).
-Figure \ref{fig:Compact} shows objects with centrally concentrated [\ion{O}{3}] emission ($4$ objects).
+We classify objects as having compact [\ion{O}{3}]$+\mathrm{H}\beta$ morphology if their [\ion{O}{3}]$+\mathrm{H}\beta$ emission visually appears to be symmetrically concentrated around a central nucleus ($7/27$ are compact).
+We note that this classification does not consider whether the source is resolved ($>2\times$ PSF).
+Figure \ref{fig:Compact} shows objects with centrally concentrated [\ion{O}{3}]$+\mathrm{H}\beta$ emission ($4$ objects).
 Figure \ref{fig:Companion} in Appendix \ref{subsubsection:compact} shows compact objects with potential companion galaxies or other ionized features ($3$ objects).
-We also find three AGN in our sample that show no detectable [\ion{O}{3}] emission (see Figure \ref{fig:No OIII} in Appendix \ref{subsubsection:no_OIII}).
-By visually inspecting the [\ion{O}{3}] morphologies of our AGN sample, we find six AGN with extended NLRs consistent with [\ion{O}{3}] ionization cones and another four AGN with candidate compact NLRs, bringing our observed NLR sample size to ten AGN.
-AGN with candidate NLRs comprise approximately $1/3$ of our observed sample.
+We also find three AGN in our sample that show no detectable [\ion{O}{3}]$+\mathrm{H}\beta$ emission (see Figure \ref{fig:No OIII} in Appendix \ref{subsubsection:no_OIII}).
+By visually inspecting the [\ion{O}{3}]$+\mathrm{H}\beta$ morphologies of our AGN sample, we find six AGN with [\ion{O}{3}]$+\mathrm{H}\beta$ emission consistent with extended NLRs and/or ionization cones.
+We classify the four AGN with symmetric, centrally concentrated [\ion{O}{3}]$+\mathrm{H}\beta$ emission as candidate compact NLRs, bringing our observed NLR sample size to ten AGN.
+However, we note that our classification method may exclude some AGN in the ``extended'' and ``companion'' subcategories that could have an NLR that is obscured by dust or not clearly visible due to the geometry of the system.
+As a result, our observed NLR sample includes only AGN that we consider to have strong evidence of an NLR, constituting approximately one-third of our total observed sample.
+We note that the majority of these sources are spatially resolved compared to the NIRCam PSF, with only two cases being unresolved ($<2\times$ PSF).
+For reference purposes, we add the NIRCam PSF size to each figure.
 We investigate the NLR sizes of these objects as a function of AGN luminosity in the following section.